strobosco/summaries/ECON/100/DEFINITIONS.md

 ### ECONOMIC MODELS (OR THEORIES)

-- models are used to male economic ideas sufficiently explicit and concrete so they can be used to make decisions.
+- models are used to make economic ideas sufficiently explicit and concrete so they can be used to make decisions.

 - in order to **develop a model**:
   1. decide on the assumptions to use